sirknightj/utilities-discord-bot/README.md

 # Extra Utilities Discord Bot
-With very simple, fun, and useful commands that are very easy-tu-use and intuitive!
+With very simple, fun, and useful commands that are very easy-to-use and intuitive!

 ## Instructions
 * Set edit your configurations in the `example_config.json` file and rename it to `config.json`.